zvolin/go-libp2p/README.md

 - read the [libp2p spec](https://github.com/libp2p/specs)
 - please make branches + pull-request, even if working on the main repository
-- ask questions or talk about things in [Issues](https://github.com/libp2p/go-libp2p/issues) or #ipfs on freenode.
+- ask questions or talk about things in [Issues](https://github.com/libp2p/go-libp2p/issues), our [discussion forums](https://discuss.libp2p.io), or #libp2p or #ipfs on freenode.
 - ensure you are able to contribute (no legal issues please-- we use the DCO)
 - run `go fmt` before pushing any code
 - run `golint` and `go vet` too -- some things (like protobuf files) are expected to fail.